Francisco Huaiquipán: Football career

 In 1996, he debuted for Magallanes aged 18.
 After six seasons played there and a loan spell at Provincial Osorno, he joined ―on loan too― to Chilean powerhouse Colo-Colo in 2002.
 There, he helped the team to win the Torneo Clausura in June.
 However, in January 2003, he can't renovate his loan with the team, so that he returned Magallanes having to play in the Primera B de Chile (second-tier) all its 2003 season.

 On 11 May 2002, it occurred one of his most important events when he scored a twice in the 3–0 home win over rivals Universidad de Chile at Estadio Monumental David Arellano.
 Likewise, still is regarded his performance where he show his skills in a friendly match against Leeds United at Melbourne that Colo-Colo lost 1–0 with score of Harry Kewell.
 According Mario Cáceres ―then Colo-Colo footballer― Huaiquipán impressed to the Englishmen.

 On 16 February 2003, he was linked to Colón de Santa Fe, nevertheless, he failed to join to the Sabaleros.
 Then, after not renewing with Colo-Colo, the team announced that they will re–contract him in 2004.

 In July 2004, he moved to Mexico after a failed incorporation to South Korean football.
 After unsuccessful seasons (2004–2006), he joined to Primera B team Santiago Morning in 2007, where being a key player, reached the promotion alongside the club.

 In 2009, he left Santiago Morning and returned to second-tier, signing for Deportes Antofagasta.
 On 30 June, he was sent-off during the derby against San Marcos de Arica, team managed by Hernán Godoy, his former coach in Unión San Felipe.
-After his departure from Antofagasta, it was roumured about his arrival to then Municipal Iquique, freshly relegated team from the Primera División de Chile.
+After his departure from Antofagasta, it was rumored about his arrival to then Municipal Iquique, freshly relegated team from the Primera División de Chile.

-On 7 January 2010, he joined San Marcos de Arica aged 31, reuninting with Godoy, his former coach.
+On 7 January 2010, he joined San Marcos de Arica aged 31, reuniting with Godoy, his former coach.
 His spell at Arica-based side was brief because Godoy marginated him from the team on 16 March due to discipline problems.
 Time later, he returned to Santiago Morning in July to play the 2010 Primera Division de Chile championship.